 According to this law, prosecutors must show that the accused intended to steal the property, as opposed to simply borrowing it.
-A West Palm Beach petit theft lawyer can defend those accused to of this crime and possibly even get it Dismissed.
+A lawyer in West Palm Beach can defend those accused to of petit theft and possibly even get it dismissed.

 These are the penalties someone could face for a petit theft conviction.
 Those charged a second or additional time in the future with petit theft would face enhanced penalties, including increased jail time and raising the actual offense to the felony charge of Grand Theft.